Unlocking Healthcare Transformation Through Ongoing Innovation

 Speaking at Alloy 2024 in Atlanta, I noted there are two types of organizations driving healthcare transformation:

-1. Industry incumbents, like the major health systems, many of which need to start recognizing the investment levers and innovation capabilities at their disposal — such as venture creation
+1. Industry incumbents, like the major health systems, many of which need to start recognizing the investment levers and innovation capabilities at their disposal — such as venture building

 1. Early-stage startups that aim to disrupt the status quo and solve persistent healthcare industry issues facing providers, payors, and patients by creating new, novel solutions for those problems